 - Location: KRS Dam Road

-Tourist Places in Mysore: Religious Sites
+Places to Visit in Mysore: Religious Sites

 13. St. Philomena’s Church

-Built in 1840, historically designed by French artist Daly and drawing heavily on Germany’s Cologne Cathedral, St. Philomena’s Church is one of India’s largest built to hold close to eight hundred people.
+Established in 1840, historically designed by French artist Daly and drawing heavily on Germany’s Cologne Cathedral, St. Philomena’s Church is one of India’s largest built to hold close to eight hundred people.

 The buildings are built to form a cross.
-Points of interest are the twin spires that soar to a height of a hundred and seventy five feet, the carved altar and the beautiful statue of St. Philomena brought all the way from France.
+Points of interest are the twin spires that soar to a height of a hundred and seventy-five feet, the carved altar and the beautiful statue of St. Philomena brought all the way from France.

 - Location: Lourdes Nagar, Ashoka Road, Lashkar Mohalla